nmcauley/TidierTuesday.jl/README.md

 # TidyTuesday.jl

 TidyTuesday.jl is a Julia package that ports the functionality of the TidyTuesday CRAN package to Julia.
-It provides a suite of functions for accessing and downloading TidyTuesday datasets hosted on GitHub.
+It provides a suite of functions for accessing and downloading [TidyTuesday](https://github.com/rfordatascience/tidytuesday) datasets hosted on GitHub.

-> **Note:** This package provides access to datasets from the [official TidyTuesday repository](https://github.com/rfordatascience/tidytuesday), a weekly social data project in R.

 ## Features